 -

-We see in Scripture fasting almost always was connected to setting aside meals/food in order to devote that time to prayer.
+We see in Scripture that fasting was almost always connected to setting aside meals/food in order to devote that time to prayer.

 -

-Fasting+prayer was a discipline done often in groups, including when big decisions/moments were at hand for the Church (Acts 13:2-3, Acts 14:23, Mark 2:18).
+Fasting and prayer were often practiced in groups, particularly when significant decisions/moments were at hand for the Church (Acts 13:2-3, Acts 14:23, Mark 2:18).

 -

-The main focus of fasting is not so much what a believer is giving up (food/something else), instead it’s the dedicated time commitment one is sacrificing in order to fix their eyes/heart/mind on the Lord for a specific purpose in prayer.
+The main focus of fasting is not so much what a believer is giving up (food/something else), but instead it’s the dedicated time commitment one is sacrificing to fix their eyes/heart/mind on the Lord for a specific purpose in prayer.

 -

-Whether you fast the full 36 hours, for one meal, or not at all due to physical/other limitations, please make it a priority to most importantly join us in prayer for each of the five prayer sessions.
+Whether you fast for the full 36 hours, for one meal, or not at all due to physical/other limitations, please make it a priority to join us in prayer for each of the five prayer sessions.